Find out whether sticking to the most basic car insurance cover can save you money

 When insuring your car, you first need to choose from three levels of cover available:

 third party, fire and theft

-It’s important to know the difference before purchasing a policy, and you should also consider all the different types of cover if you want to get the best deal.
+It’s important to know the difference between different types of car insurance cover before buying your policy, and you should also consider all the different types of cover if you want to get the best deal.

 Third party, fire and theft policies can offer additional peace of mind by including protection if your car is damaged or destroyed in a fire, stolen, or damaged as a result of theft from your vehicle.

 If you have a third party, fire and theft policy and are involved in an accident, you still won’t always be able to claim for any damage to your car.

 if you are involved in an accident and your car is damaged, you should be able to make a claim from the other driver’s insurance if it was their fault